-Block Offer annual exploration permit tender process
+Block Offer exploration permit tender process

 This enables efficient allocation of exploration acreage, incorporating the views of industry and stakeholders.

 Information gathered during consultation guides the Minister’s decision on the final make-up of the Block Offer.
-This helps to ensure we identify sites of cultural, historical or environmental value.
+This helps to ensure we identify sites of cultural, historical or environmental interest.
 A report and recommendations are then provided to the Minister of Energy and Resources.

 Release area bids

 The release areas are announced when Block Offer bidding opens.